 3. Submit the project or group as 'validated' in the registry.

 4. Your validation body will upload the final documents.
-Documents marked * above will be publicly available.
 You will receive an email from S&P Global confirming your project is shown as validated in the UK Land Carbon Registry.